 2. Experience Score: The Ballard Center seeks to understand how likely the experience is aligned with the Ballard Center’s mission to teach students how to solve social problems.
 For an internship, consulting, or research opportunity to obtain a high score, it needs to meet one or more of the following criteria:

-- The opportunity is provided by an Ashoka Fellow, Skoll Foundation Awardee, Schwab Foundation Awardee, Mulago Foundation Fellow, Peery Foundation Grantee, Acumen Fellow, Echoing Green Fellow, etc. Similar organizations who are professionally vetted as best-in-class—not just funded—will also be considered.
+- The opportunity is provided by an Ashoka Fellow, Skoll Foundation Awardee, Schwab Foundation Awardee, Mulago Foundation Fellow, Peery Foundation Grantee, Acumen Fellow, Echoing Green Fellow, Social Innovator of the Year, etc. Similar organizations who are professionally vetted as best-in-class—not just funded—will also be considered.

 - The opportunity is provided by an organization that achieved “Best Venture” status in the Ballard Center’s Social Venture Academy.